 The large part of each morning for toddlers and preschoolers is spent as free choice activity/project time.
 Each classroom environment is carefully planned to provide materials and activities which are both familiar and challenging, which reflect the interests of the children, which promote cooperation, individual learning, and problem solving.
 The morning also includes a time for snack, group meeting, small group project work and outdoor time.
 Children may visit other classrooms when convenient.
 This gives the older children an opportunity to help with the younger children and the younger children are able to visit with "the big kids" and enjoy different classroom spaces.
-During Covid Years we stopped these visits, and we hope to start this center-wide collaboration again in the coming year, Periodically, we convene as a community in our playroom and participate in song, dance, theater and foreign language activities that are led by classroom teachers, Hampshire College students, faculty and enrichment specialists.
+Periodically, we convene as a community in our playroom and participate in song, dance, theater and foreign language activities that are led by classroom teachers, Hampshire College students, faculty and enrichment specialists.